Gr3nvaltBlack/Portfolio/FRONT_END/README.md

 - user.ts → Defines a user's properties.
 Used everywhere there is a user (profile, post author, auth).
 - post.ts → Defines the structure of posts.
 Used in the feed, on profiles, and in services.
 - comment.ts → Defines the structure of a comment.
 Used to type comments in posts.
+- recipe.ts → Define the structure of a recipe.
+Used to type comments in recipes.

 VII.
 **router/**</br>